Double Undercut

 ReidFerry says...

-The Double Undercut allows a spectator's touched card to be secretly controlled to the top of the deck.
-The creator stresses that the specific card touched is almost irrelevant to the method.
+The Double Undercut allows a spectator's touched card to be secretly controlled to the top, and its deceptive simplicity makes it a powerful tool.
+Handing the deck to the spectator afterward enhances the illusion of fairness.

 SeanDevine says...